notofonts/noto-docs/src/descriptions/NotoSansInscriptionalParthian.md

-Noto Sans Inscriptional Parthian is a sans serif design for texts in the historical Inscriptional Parthian script.
+Noto Sans Inscriptional Parthian is a unmodulated (“sans serif”) design for texts in the historical Inscriptional Parthian script.
 It contains 46 glyphs, 2 OpenType features, and supports 34 characters.